Huang Chin-tao: Biography

 The 228 Incident broke out on 28 February 1947.
 By the next day, the violence had reached Taichung.
 Huang witnessed Kuomintang forces killing civilians in front of the Taichung Hotel.
 Huang subsequently joined Hsieh Hsueh-hung's Independent Security Brigade.
 He was the only group member with military experience.
 The Independent Security Brigade merged with others and was renamed the 27 Brigade on 6 March 1947.
 Hsieh remained leader of the reconstituted force, while Huang was responsible for its security unit.
 Kuomintang forces reached Puli on 13 March.
 The 27 Brigade sent out a small force to raid the KMT position at Sun Moon Lake, and, led by Huang, formally engaged the Kuomintang on 16 March in the Battle of Wuniulan.
 Hsieh elected to end the resistance upon learning that the brigade's headquarters at the Puli Butokuden had fallen.

 Following the end of the resistance, Huang Tsuen-tao changed his name to Huang Chin-tao and assumed his brother's identity to work at a tire factory.
 Huang elected to return to military service, and enlisted in the Republic of China Marine Corps under his new name.
 He was assigned to the Armor Training Command.
 During his ROCMC service, Huang was repeatedly jailed and questioned.
 He was eventually charged with insurgency, jailed for the final time on 1 June 1952, and sentenced to death.
 Huang's sentence was later commuted to life imprisonment.
 After the death of Chiang Kai-shek in 1975, Huang was granted parole.
 Huang and his wife Wang Chao-e were in attendance at the Human Rights Day commemoration on 10 December 1979 that became known as the Kaohsiung Incident.
 In 1986, Huang became a founding member of the Democratic Progressive Party and was active in the DPP's Taichung chapter.
 Huang left politics to continue his activism, focused on the continuing democratization of Taiwan and the events of the 228 Incident.
 He led tours of monuments created to honor the 27 Brigade, many of which he pushed authorities to build.
 In 2000, the Chen Shui-bian presidential administration gave Huang the Human Rights Award.
 He died on 8 January 2019, and at his funeral on 21 January 2019, was posthumously awarded a presidential citation.

+In 2024, Anna Beth Keim published a biography of Huang, Heaven Does Not Block All Roads.
+Keim had become interested in Huang’s life after reading a blog post about him, and she met him in 2016.